atteneder/DracoUnity/README.md

 ![Screenshot of loaded bunny meshes](https://github.com/atteneder/DracoUnityDemo/raw/master/Images/bunnies.png "Lots of Stanford bunny meshes loaded via DracoUnity")

-It is a fork of the [existing Unity integration](https://github.com/google/draco/tree/master/unity) with the following improvements:
+It is a fork of the [existing Unity integration](https://github.com/google/draco/tree/master/unity)

+## Differences

+DracoUnity assumes Draco meshes to be right-handed Y-up coordinates and converts them to Unity's left-handed Y-up by flipping the Z-axis.

+## Improvements

 - Can be integrated into Projects easily via Package Manager
 - Is magnitudes faster due to